Familiar hymns reharmonized with fresh harmonic color — reverent, expressive, and written for worship, not the concert hall.

 - Arrangements written for worship settings, not concert halls

-- Intermediate difficulty — rewarding to learn, not overwhelming
+- Mostly intermediate difficulty - rewarding to learn, not overwhelming

 Featured titles

-- I Know That My Redeemer Lives — organ reharmonization, free download
+- I Know That My Redeemer Lives - organ reharmonization with a renewed testimony feel

 - Christ the Lord is Risen Today - Easter fanfare for organ, choir, or congregation

-- Silent Night Canon — freely-imitative canon arrangement for organ, $1 download
+- Silent Night Canon - freely imitative canon arrangement for organ

 - How Can I Keep from Singing - reflective organ arrangement with expressive harmonies

-All arrangements by Jacob Hershberger, available as instant PDF digital downloads.
+All arrangements by Jacob Hershberger, delivered as instant PDF digital downloads.